servo/servo.org/_posts/2024-01-12-embedding-update.md

 @paulrouget’s extensive research and prior work on making Servo embeddable will prove especially helpful.

 **Offscreen rendering** is critical for integrating Servo with apps containing non-Servo components.
-For example, you might have a native app that uses Servo for online help or an OAuth flow, or a game that uses Servo for purchases or social features, or [...]. <!-- ??? third example -->
+For example, you might have a native app that uses Servo for online help or an OAuth flow, or a game that uses Servo for purchases or social features.
 We can now draw Servo to an offscreen framebuffer and let the app decide how to present it (@delan, #30767), rather than assuming control of the whole window, and servoshell now uses this ability except when the minibrowser is disabled (`--no-minibrowser`).

 **Precompiling [mozangle](https://github.com/servo/mozangle)** and [**mozjs**](https://github.com/servo/mozjs) would improve developer experience by reducing initial build times.
-We can now build the C++ parts of mozangle as a dynamic library (.so/.dylib/.dll) on Linux and macOS (@atbrakhi, mozangle#71), though more work is needed distribute and make use of them.
+We can now build the C++ parts of mozangle as a dynamic library (.so/.dylib/.dll) on Linux and macOS (@atbrakhi, mozangle#71), though more work is needed to distribute and make use of them.

 We’re exploring two approaches to precompiling mozjs.
 The easier approach is to build the C++ parts as a static library (.a/.lib) and cache the generated Rust bindings (@wusyong, mozjs#439).
 Building a dynamic library (@atbrakhi, mozjs#432) will be more difficult, but it should reduce build times even further.

-Many thanks to [**NLnet**](https://nlnet.nl) for [sponsoring this work](https://nlnet.nl/project/Servo/).
+Many thanks to [**NLnet**](https://nlnet.nl) for [sponsoring this work](https://nlnet.nl/project/Tauri-Servo/).

 <style>
     /* guaranteed minimum width for first paragraph after a float */